bitjson/bch-vm-limits/readme.md

 #### Data Signature Checking Operations

 The `OP_CHECKDATASIG` (`0xba`) and `OP_CHECKDATASIGVERIFY` (`0xbb`) operations must compute the expected digest iterations for the length of the message to be hashed, adding the result to the spending transaction's cumulative count.
 If the new total exceeds the limit, validation fails.

+In counting digest iterations, note that these operations perform only a single round of hashing.

 ### Replacement of Operation Limit